-In 2019 I was Chair of the Organising Committee of the Australian New Zealand Society of Ecological Economics ANZSEE 2019 Conference — Ecological Economics: Solutions Now and in the Future, 24–26 November, hosted by the RMIT University Centre for Urban Research (CUR), which I was affiliated with at that time.
-(I was at RMIT University for more than 21 years before joining MSSI.)
+In 2019, I was Chair of the Organising Committee for the Australian New Zealand Society of Ecological Economics ANZSEE 2019 Conference — Ecological Economics: Solutions Now and in the Future, 24–26 November, hosted by the RMIT University Centre for Urban Research, with which I was affiliated at that time.
+I spent more than 21 years at RMIT University before joining MSSI.

-My book on eco-collaborative housing, Small Is Necessary: Shared Living on a Shared Planet, was published by Pluto Press (London) in 2018.
-I am associated with the international Eco-Communites in an Urban Future project, working on a chapter for a collection edited by Jenny Pickerill (University of Sheffield, UK).
-I am active in the Planning Working Group of Cohousing Australia.
-I am writing a chapter with Paul Chatterton for Post-Growth Planning: Cities Beyond the Market Economy and edited by Federico Savini, António Ferreira and Kim Carlotta von Schönfeld, due out late 2021.
+My book on eco-collaborative housing, Small Is Necessary: Shared Living on a Shared Planet, was published by Pluto in 2018.
+I am associated with the international Eco-Communites in an Urban Future project led by Jenny Pickerill (University of Sheffield, UK).
+I am active in the Planning Working Group of Cohousing Australia and have a chapter with Paul Chatterton in Post-Growth Planning: Cities Beyond the Market Economy, edited by Federico Savini, António Ferreira and Kim Carlotta von Schönfeld (forthcoming, 2022).

-As the series editor, I am calling for book proposals for the new Palgrave Macmillan series — Alternatives and Futures: Cultures, Practices, Activism and Utopias.
-We have several proposals in the pipeline and expect the series to become established in print in 2021.
-I am a series editors for the Pluto Press FireWorks series, which launched in 2020 with three titles.
+As the series editor, I call for book proposals for the new Palgrave Macmillan series — Alternatives and Futures: Cultures, Practices, Activism and Utopias.
+The series launched mid-2021 with three titles and more in the pipeline.
+I am a series editor for the Pluto Press FireWorks series, which launched in 2020 with three titles, and three more expected during 2021.

 During the heady late 1960s, with student protests worldwide, I left — before completing — secondary school to enter the greater learning experience of the world beyond.
 Along with environmental and peace activism, I became a women’s liberationist applying ‘personal is the political’ critiques and practices, developing horizontalist decision-making processes and engaging in consciousness-raising groups.
 We sent the media crazy because we had no formal representative.
 These were wonderful years of hope and praxis.